pxheim/zettelkasten/reference-notes.md

 Make sure to include page number or chapter number for where the reference is taken from so that you can refer back to it later.

 Be warned though, making reference notes requires no thinking, and thus does not make you learn.
-You have spend effort thinking about your reference notes and turn them into [literature-notes](literature-notes.md) to actually [elaborate](elaboration-best-way-to-learn.md) on what you have read.
+You have spend effort thinking about your reference notes and turn them into [[literature-notes]] to actually [[elaboration-best-way-to-learn.md|elaborate]] on what you have read.